TradeTracker/docs/docs/tradesetuppage.md

 |R/R Ratio|Risk/Reward ratio|

 ## Saving and closing trades
-In order to close a trade and send it to the trade history, simply type in the exit form and press on the `Close - Manual` or `Close  Stop loss` button.
+In order to close a trade and send it to the trade history, simply type in the exit form and press the `Close - Manual` or `Close  Stop loss` button.

 ![Buttons](documentation-images/tradesetuppagebuttons.PNG)

 * Saving the trade also happens automatically when leaving the trade setup page (e.g switching to the Dashboard or an other page).

 ## Additionals
-Besides the data above, there are also other metrics that can be given to a trade:
+Besides the statistics of your trade, like the data described above, there are also other metrics that can be given to a trade:

 ### Tags
 Tags will help you to categorize your trades based on certain labels.